-- Try and use the best quality that you can afford.
+- Try to use the best quality radio that you can afford.
 These will usually be more reliable and offer better clarity.

-- Make sure you have spare batteries available and suitable recharging equipment.
+- Make sure you have spare batteries and suitable recharging equipment.

 - Keep talk time to a bare minimum.
 No chit chat.
 Operational use only.

-- An ear peace is recommended for added security and clarity, especially when in high noise areas.
+- An ear piece is recommended for added security and clarity, especially when in high noise areas.
 It also enables you to receive messages hands free.

 - Remember, everything you say can be heard.
-Therefore, don’t say anything you do not want anyone one else to here.
+Therefore, don’t say anything you do not want anyone one else to hear.